FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/exporting-code/ff-cli.md

 </div>
 <p></p>

+### API Token
+To use the CLI, you'll need to create an API token and use it in your requests.
+See the documentation [here on how to generate an API token.](/accounts-billing/account-management)

 ### CLI command details

 - If you wish to exclude assets from the download, use `-no-include-assets` in your command.
 This will download the project code without the assets.
 For example: `flutterflow export-code --project your_project_id --dest path_to_output_folde --no-include-assets --token your_token`